jdeath/homeassistant-addons/royalpricecheck/README.md

 More details here: `https://github.com/caronc/apprise/wiki/Notify_homeassistant`

+More details here: `https://github.com/caronc/apprise` You can include multiple URL lines to send emails, etc
 # Add To Sidebar
 Since there is no WebUI, this cannot be shown in the sidebar.
 However you can add the following code to your Home Assistant `configuration.yaml` to show the log via a sidebar entry